itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 .. figure:: images/dummyMotorWidget.png
     :scale: 70%

-This opens a non blocking widget usally docked to the GUI-Window with basic control-buttons.
+This opens a non blocking widget usally docked to the GUI-Window with basic control-buttons for moving the motor to the desired position.

 At the end we close theplugIn by right-clicking again on **DummyMotor ID 1** and than left-click on **Close instance**.

 Scripting
 ===================

-With the second part of this **getting startet** we will focus on the script language based on python.
+In the second part of this **getting startet** we will focus on the script language based on python.
 The instructions are without lengthy explanations.
-Use the **tutorial** for more detailed descriptions.
+Use the **tutorial** for more detailed information.

 Hello World!
 ---------------